Astros Fans Take Note: Mets Lose Breakout Pitcher to Rockies

 The Astros are always evaluating the pitching market, especially after battling injuries and depth challenges last season.
 When a breakout arm becomes available—and then disappears to another team—front offices take notice.
 While this particular move doesn’t involve a direct Houston target, it still affects how teams value young pitching and may influence future waiver activity.

 Colorado, eager to strengthen a rotation that has struggled in recent seasons, gains a pitcher who showed promise in limited innings.
-Meanwhile, the Mets lose someone they spent time developing.
+The Mets lose someone they spent time developing.
 Moves like these can make other teams cautious about exposing pitchers to waivers, which can shape how the offseason unfolds.

 What’s next